Improving the efficiency of finite-time memory erasure with potential barrier shaping

-Therefore, one of the distinct features of our present study is that when we start the erasure process with equilibrium memory, the initial distribution of the memory states is unique based on the asymmetry of the underlying potential.
-We perform our investigations on the erasure phenomenon with these initial conditions to understand the effect of the asymmetry on it when we start with the equilibrium memory states.}
+Therefore, we can say that our choice of the potential of the asymmetric forms leads to the realization of the erasing process, starting from a condition when the two memory states occupy different phase space volumes, if we allow thermalization.
+However, the two memory states possess similar energy, initially, as the two minima of the potential correspond to the same energy value before the start of the erasure process.
+Consequently, we indicate that we start the erasing protocol with distributions of the memory in both the states, $0$ and $1$, after the thermalization period.
+However, the corresponding occupancies of these two states are characteristics of the underlying potential.
+Therefore, one of the distinct features of our present study is that when we carry out the erasure process with a starting condition of equilibrium memory, the initial distribution of the memory states is unique based on the extent of asymmetry of the governing potential.
+We have presented representative initial equilibrium memory distributions for three conditions, one for the symmetric case $c=1$ and two asymmetric forms of the potential with $c=0.74$ and $0.56$ in Fig.~\ref{fig:position_distribution}(a).
+We perform our investigations on the erasure phenomenon with these initial conditions, for a range of asymmetric potential forms, to understand the effect of the asymmetry on it when we start with the equilibrium memory states.